J2K101000101/ora/README.md

 This is a demo of fitting data to Wiener Difussion Model for ORA training data

-You need to install before hand:
+You need to install beforehand:

 1. https://mcmc-jags.sourceforge.io/
 2. https://github.com/yeagle/jags-wiener